 I used to think that breaks were counter-productive.
 If I had a task to complete I’d tell myself to just get it out of the way and then take a break afterward.
 Unfortunately (as with most people), the longer I went without a break the slower I worked, which in turn spaced out my breaks even more.

 Don’t fall into this trap.
 Take regular short breaks to make sure that your mind has a chance to process everything you’ve just done and can go at your work once more with a fresh outlook.

 There’s no set rule for the amount of breaks you should take (my advice would be to experiment and see what works), but you can always use an app to track your time and automatically tell you when to take a break.
 Pomello, for example, uses the Pomodoro Technique to give you a five-minute break every half hour, and a 15-minute break every hour and a half.

 The final common element which kills your workflow towards the end of your workday is how to prioritize tasks.
 Now, it stands to reason that if you have one big task and lots of smaller tasks you’ll want to do the smaller tasks first to clear your schedule and focus on the big one later, right?

 I used to do exactly the same thing, delaying the tasks I was dreading by filling my morning with smaller admin and clearing my inbox.
 The problem with that is that I would be constantly thinking (and worrying) about the task to come during the smaller items, which made them take longer and by the time I reached the horrible task I was almost tapped out mentally.

 Most days I wouldn’t even end up starting on my ugliest task or, at best, I’d work late into the night to make up for working at a slower pace.

-For example, I now organize my tasks in a to do list template the night before to make sure that I have a set agenda which I can get stuck into straight away the next morning.
+For example, I now organize my tasks in a to-do list template the night before to make sure that I have a set agenda that I can get stuck into straight away the next morning.